-- Adopt proper data management procedures to implement metadata, provide an integrated access to data in order to facilitate integration into existing systems and assure the adoption of proper data quality control. - Enable integration of more data, improve the enhancement of the services (viewing, downloading, traceability and monitoring) to users and providers, facilitate the discovery of data through a catalogue based on ISO standards, provide OGC services (SOS, WMS, WFS, etc.) to facilitate development; and ensure the visibility of existing data and the identification of gaps.
+- Adopt proper data management procedures to implement metadata, provide an integrated access to data in order to facilitate the integration in existing systems and assure the adoption of proper data quality control. - Enable integration of more data, improve the enhancement of the services (viewing, downloading, traceability and monitoring) to users and providers, facilitate the discovery of data through a catalogue based on ISO standards, provide OGC services (SOS, WMS, WFS, etc.) to facilitate development; and facilitate the visibility of existing data and the identification of gaps.

-As ODYSSEA is an EU supported Mediterranean-focused platform, the data management plan will tune in all specific aspects of ocean data management within the European context, such as existing networks of data and requirements of European industry and other end-users.
-This deliverable will be the final and updated version of the Data Management Plan (DMP) for the ODYSSEA Platform, including strategies for improving data management, data privacy issues and data quality control procedures.
-In this updated document, problems faced during the implementation process, barriers and lessons learnt will be discussed.
+This deliverable will provide the guidelines and the first version of the Data Management Plan (DMP) for the ODYSSEA Platform including strategies for improving data management, data privacy and data quality control.
+As an EU supported Mediterranean- focused platform, the data management will tune in to specific aspects of ocean data management within the European context such as existing networks of data and requirements of European industry and other end-users.

+An updated version of the DMP will be delivered in M18 of the project.
+It will describe the implementation process, lessons learned and barriers overcome in data management while deploying the ODYSSEA Platform.
 It will further elaborate specific relevant aspects for ODYSSEA namely the "new" data series approach using SOS, further integration into the ODYSSEA Platform among others.

-2. Introduction
+1 Introduction

-ODYSSEA aims to provide a set of services focused on different coastal users' needs (navigation safety, ports operations, water pollution prevention and response, eutrophication risks, search and rescue missions, etc.) allowing to exploit the added value of integrated Earth Observation (EO) technologies (satellite, airborne and ground based), Copernicus Marine Service and ICT to deliver customized and ready to use information.
+ODYSSEA aims to provide a set of services focused on different coastal user's needs (navigation safety, ports operations, water pollution prevention and response, eutrophication risks, search and rescue missions, etc.) allowing to exploit the added value of integrated Earth Observation (EO) technologies (satellite, airborne and ground based), Copernicus Marine Service and ICT to deliver customized and ready to use information.
 These services will provide an easy way to get in-situ data, local high-resolution forecasts and products and services (e.g. meteo-oceanographic conditions at specific locations, identification of optimum or critical working windows, support to sea pollution response actions, etc.) to a broad range of different users.